SimonLucas/ntbea/docs/SampleOutput.md

 And finally the single 5-tuple.

-For each row we have the parameter value indices followed by the number of times it was sampled, the mean value and the standard deviation (which will be Nan if there are fewer than two samples).
+For each row we have the parameter value indices followed by the number of times it was sampled, the mean value and the standard deviation (which will be NaN if there are fewer than two samples).

 The algorithm found one of the optima (solution \[2,3,3,3,3\]) with a noise-free